Draw shapes

 To bypass shape constraints:

-2. Draw a shape with the main trigger button.
-The shape will follow your hand movements exactly, and not apply any default constraints.
+triggerbutton.
+The shape will follow your hand movements exactly, and not apply any default constraints. - Release the alternate